 More exciting is that Callaway does produce some far more technologically advanced drivers that are actually lighter weight than the XJ Hot.
-These very good lightweight Callaway adult drivers are great option for youth golfers with faster swings.
+These very good lightweight Callaway adult drivers are great option for junior golfers with faster swings.

 The first is the GBB Epic Star Driver.
 The Epic Star driver utilizes all the latest Callaway technology (Jailbreak Technology, carbon crown, Exo-cage construction, advanced aerodynamics etc.) and delivers "Epic" performance and distance in an ultra-premium lightweight package.

 The EPIC Star total club weight is only 286 grams and is paired with a 39 gram Mitsubishi Grand Bassara shaft.
-Even the tour proven grip (a Golf Pride J200) is 25% lighter than standard grips and weighs just 41 grams.
+Even the tour proven grip (Golf Pride J200) is 25% lighter than standard grips and weighs just 41 grams.
 Note – for juniors you may need to replace the grip anyway due to smaller hand size.
 The adjustable perimeter weight is 6 grams lighter than the GBB Epic and the driver does not have the adjustable hosel that is found on the GBB Epic, thus saving even more weight.

 The second of our recommended Callaway drivers for juniors golfers is the Big Bertha V Series.
 This club is not very well known but is a great option for youth golfers.
 The Big Bertha V Series has a light-headed design that helps get the ball in the air and has adjustable loft and lie options.
 It has a lightweight composite crown and Callaway’s "Hyper Speed" club face which results in more weight being located lower and deeper in the club head for increased MOI and greater forgiveness.